Go to content

 Enjoy our original recipe for applewood-smoked trout.
 Less expensive than salmon, its flesh is tender and delicate.
 At your fishmonger's, be sure to choose French trout, label rouge or organic.

-Kokko toasts, muffins and bagels
+Toasts, muffins and bagels at Kokko

 Pancakes and crepes